Odoo vs ERPNext: Practical Comparison

 | Features | Odoo | ERPNext |

-| Accounting & Finance | More polished and feature-rich with advanced reporting, automation, and multi-company support | Solid accounting fundamentals covering invoicing, ledgers, taxes, and financial reports |
+| Accounting & Finance | More polished, with advanced reporting, automation, and multi-company support. | Solid accounting fundamentals covering invoicing, ledgers, taxes, and financial reports. |

 | Inventory Management | Handles complex inventory workflows, multi-warehouse setups, barcode scanning, and advanced routing. | Reliable inventory features for standard stock management and warehouse needs. |

-| CRM & Sales | Strong CRM with pipelines, lead scoring, automation, and deep sales integration. | Functional CRM suitable for basic sales tracking and customer management. |
+| CRM & Sales | Strong CRM with pipelines, lead scoring, automation, and deep sales integration.
+See our Odoo vs. Salesforce and Odoo vs. HubSpot comparisons. | Functional CRM suitable for basic sales tracking and customer management. |

-| Manufacturing | Capable and scalable, but often requires configuration or add-ons for advanced manufacturing flows | Surprisingly strong native manufacturing features, including BOMs, work orders, and production planning. |
+| Manufacturing | Capable and scalable, but often requires configuration or add-ons for advanced manufacturing flows. | Strong native manufacturing features, including BOMs, work orders, and production planning. |

-| HR & Payroll | More comprehensive HR suite with recruitment, appraisals, attendance, and advanced payroll options | Covers core HR needs such as employee records, attendance, and basic payroll. |
+| HR & Payroll | Broader HR suite with recruitment, appraisals, attendance, and advanced payroll options. | Covers core HR needs such as employee records, attendance, and basic payroll. |

-| eCommerce Integration | Clear advantage with built-in eCommerce, website builder, and seamless ERP integration | Limited native eCommerce capabilities; often relies on third-party tools. |
+| eCommerce Integration | Built-in eCommerce, website builder, and ERP integration. | Limited native eCommerce capabilities; often relies on third-party tools. |

 User Interface & Ease of Use